 Nominations may be submitted on a student’s behalf by a teacher, counselor, faith or civic leader, community member, or a current or alumni College Prep Program scholar.

 Nominate a student for the College Prep Program by October 30, 2020, 11:59PM CT.
 If you have any questions or issues with completing the nomination by the deadline, please contact us by email: firstname.lastname@example.org or phone: 314-935-6317.

 Once nominations are reviewed, an application invitation and next steps will be sent directly to students who are eligible.
 Students submit their application online, including basic information about the student/family, and short essay responses.
 An official copy of the student’s high school transcript and (1) recommendation letter provided by a 7th, 8th, or 9th grade teacher/instructor must be provided on the student’s behalf.

 A 7th, 8th or 9th grade teacher or instructor must submit a recommendation letter on the applicant’s behalf.
 The teacher/instructor must have had, or currently has the student enrolled in their class or school-sponsored program.
-Examples of possible recommenders include a classroom teacher, counselor, principal, coach, afterschool program instructor, etc. Applicants are encouraged to request their letter of recommendation as soon as possible, and at least three weeks in advance.
+Examples of possible recommenders include a classroom teacher, counselor, principal, coach, afterschool program instructor, etc. Applicants are encouraged to request their letter of recommendation as soon as they receive invitation to apply.

 Recommenders are asked to evaluate the student with respect to their academic performance/potential, character, integrity and behavior.

 Online recommendations may be submitted via the College Prep website, by November 30, 2020, 11:59PM CT.
 The link allows you to type your recommendation response directly into the online form or to upload a PDF document via the file uploader.